Based on our criteria, these are the best places to buy a house in 2018.

 Consistently named one of the best cities for Millennials to live in America, Columbus is a fast-growing metropolitan in the Midwest that’s rapidly gaining a following.
 It’s got all the amenities you could ask for at an affordable, low cost of living.
 That’s why so many residents love Columbus: it’s got that big city feel without the big city cost.

 To complement the hustle and bustle of this cool, fast-paced city, it’s incredibly well connected with public transit options to help you get around town by car, bike, or bus.
-And if you’re looking to unplug for a bit, grab your sneakers and yoga mat and head to any one of the city’s thousands of acres of outdoor recreation space.
+And if you’re looking to unplug for a bit, grab your sneakers and yoga mat.
+Then head to any one of the city’s thousands of acres of outdoor recreation space.
 When you’re done getting some fresh air and exercise, dive into the nighttime foodie scene and meet up with your friends for happy hour in Downtown or Franklinton.

 One of the best things about Columbus is its start-up soul.
-It’s a hot spot for young entrepreneurs who are just getting their feet wet, whether that’s through launching creative initiatives or planting new start-up companies.
+It’s a hot spot for young entrepreneurs who are just getting their feet wet.
+Many are launching creative initiatives or planting new start-up companies.
 Columbus is a big supporter of small businesses, and locally owned shops get the recognition of a Made in CBUS seal of approval.
 Plus, as the home of The Ohio State University, Columbus is a college town too, making it a prime location for many college grads to stay put, get a job, and even start a family.
 And as if all of that isn’t enough, we’ve got one more reason to buy a house in Columbus: though it’s always moving and changing, it’s still got that down-home midwestern friendliness that always makes people feel connected and esteemed.

 3. Plano, TX

-This Texas town made our list of best places to buy a house because it’s got all the great qualities of an established neighborhood that’s also brimming with potential—the perfect opportunity for anyone whose lifelong goal is to own a home.
+This Texas town made our list of best places to buy a house because it’s got all the great qualities of an established neighborhood that’s also brimming with potential.
+It’s the perfect opportunity for anyone whose lifelong goal is to own a home.
 It’s been rated by Niche as the #1 Best City to Buy a House in America, the #2 City with the Best Public Schools in America, and the #3 Best City to Raise a Family in America, making Plano a prime location to plant your family and put down roots.
 And other people agree!
 In fact, last year, Texas experienced the largest numeric population growth of any state in the U.S. Numbers don’t lie.
 The Census Bureau reported the state’s population increased from 25.1 million in 2010 to an overwhelming 28.3 million in just seven years!

 One of the factors that may contribute to Texas’s steady population growth is that its housing economy survived the 2008 crisis.
 Homes in Plano are still very affordable and the State of Texas offers multiple down payment assistance programs to help renters, single parents, and other aspiring first-time buyers make their life’s biggest investment and achieve their dream of homeownership.
 If you’ve faced financial hardship and coming up with a substantial down payment hasn’t been easy for you, Texas has the resources to help you afford a home, and Plano is the place to do it.